Legal Brief Writing Services for Litigators

 Conclusion, Certificates, Cite-Check

-Conclusion stating the relief requested precisely; certificate of compliance and certificate of service per the controlling court's rule; final Bluebook or ALWD cite-check against Westlaw or Lexis update tail.
+Conclusion stating the relief requested precisely; certificate of compliance and certificate of service per the controlling court's rule; final Bluebook or ALWD cite-check with each authority verified as still good law.

 How a Brief Writing Engagement Runs